qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/legend.rst

     root.children()

-It returns a list of only direct children, sub group children should be accessed from their own sub groups.
+A list of direct children is returned.
+Sub group children should be accessed from their own direct parent.

-We can retrieving one of the children:
+We can retrieve one of the children:

 .. code-block:: python